Alhusayni/Cinf301-Django-Demo/README.md

 pip install django
 ```

-Then you are good to go.

 ### Creating a project:

-To start a project use the command line and go to your working directory and write this command:
+To start a project use the commandline and go to your working directory and write this command:
 ```
 django-admin startproject <projectname>
 ```